heemokyim/codingplace/fb_crawling/Readme.txt

 1. Crawling -> Text file in designated path
 (it needs 'index' file inside of same path)
+(Note that no ':' in file path in Windows)

 2. Password is read from local file system